cgat-developers/ruffus/doc/simple_tutorial.rst

 Overview
 ***************************************

     The ``ruffus`` module is a lightweight way to add support for running computational pipelines.

-    Computational pipelines are often conceptually quite simple, especially if we breakdown the process into simple stages, or separate **tasks**.
+    Computational pipelines are often conceptually quite simple, especially if we breakdown the process into simple stages, or separate |task|_\ s.

-    Each **task** is represented by a python function
+    Each |task|_ is represented by a python function

 ***************************************
-The first steps
+The first steps (1-3)
 ***************************************

     .. image:: images/simple_tutorial_step3.png
+        :scale: 50

     This example will show you how to: